BytingBitz/pyscrapify/readme.md

 The built CSV is ordered by the following column headers: Year,Rating,Status,Location,Position,Title,Review.
 Note: If a new CSV file with the same name as an existing one is created, it will fully replace the existing file.

+Creation Date: 27/06/2021

 ***
 Usage:
 ---
 Single organisation review scrape:

 1: Call reviewScrape(url, outputName, country) with correct string arguments.
-Note: country must be the code Indeed use.
+Note: country must be the code Indeed.com use.

 ```python
 reviewScrape("https://au.indeed.com/cmp/Indeed/reviews", "Indeed-Reviews", "AU")